sherwingp/sherwingp/README.md

 Here are some things about me:

 - 🔭 I’m currently working on:
-  - A Naruto Hand Seal Trainer
+  - A gesture based paint app
   - An AI Personal Trainer

 - 🌱 I’m currently learning: